 Change the title of the whiteboard in the admin settings and maybe add a note or text to the board with your draft issue statement.

 Invite your team

-You can invite your team by either adding them via the invite page, or sharing the appropriate board URL to an email, slack channel or other preferred communication tool.
+You can invite your team by either adding them via the invite page or sharing the appropriate board URL to an email, slack channel or other preferred communication tools.
 There are 4 different levels - as the board owner you can select what access other participants have.